mafifafm/pxt-microbit/docs/live-coding.md

-# MakeCode for micro:bit live
+# MakeCode for Ragga live

-Live coding of tutorials for MakeCode for micro:bit on https://mixer.com/MakeCode
+Live coding of tutorials for MakeCode for Ragga on https://mixer.com/MakeCode

 ## Videos